North Korea says ready to launch rocket, prompts warnings

 The launch of the Unha-3 rocket, which North Korea says will merely put a weather satellite into space, breaches U.N. sanctions imposed to prevent Pyongyang from developing a missile that could carry a nuclear warhead.

-Russia, a former backer of North Korea which has boosted economic ties with Pyongyang, denounced the program.
+Russia, a former backer of North Korea which has boosted economic ties with Pyongyang, denounced the programme.

 "We consider Pyongyang's decision to conduct a launch of a satellite an example of disregard for U.N.
 Security Council decisions," state-run news agency RIA quoted Russian Foreign Ministry spokesman Alexander Lukashevich as saying.